Latin American liberation theology: Romania

-Communist era general of Romania's secret police, Ion Mihai Pacepa, claims that the KGB created liberation theology.
-Commentators, notably John L. Allen of Crux on the left and Damian Thompson of The Spectator on the right, have suspected these claims are exaggerated.
+The general of Romania's communist secret police, Ion Mihai Pacepa, claimed that the KGB had created liberation theology.
+Commentators, notably John L. Allen of Crux on the left and Damian Thompson of The Spectator on the right, suspected that those claims were exaggerated.

 United States

 Latin American liberation theology met with approval in the United States, but its use of "Marxist concepts" led in the mid-1980s to an admonition by the Vatican's Congregation for the Doctrine of the Faith (CDF).
-While stating that "in itself, the expression 'theology of liberation' is a thoroughly valid term", the prefect Cardinal Ratzinger rejected certain forms of Latin American liberation theology for focusing on institutionalized or systemic sin and for identifying Catholic Church hierarchy in South America as members of the same privileged class that had long been oppressing indigenous populations from the arrival of Pizarro onward.
+While stating that "in itself, the expression 'theology of liberation' is a thoroughly valid term," the prefect Cardinal Ratzinger rejected certain forms of Latin American liberation theology for focusing on institutionalized or systemic sin and for identifying Catholic Church hierarchy in South America as members of the same privileged class that had long been oppressing indigenous populations from the arrival of Pizarro onward.

-In 1983 US vice president George H. W. Bush said he could not comprehend how Catholic theologians could harmonize Catholicism and Marxism and support revolutionaries in Central America.
-"I'm puzzled.
+In 1983 US Vice President George H. W. Bush said he could not comprehend how Catholic theologians could harmonize Catholicism and Marxism and support revolutionaries in Central America: "I'm puzzled.
 I just don't understand it."